 HQ75.5 .B43 1993 c.1

 A compilation of Bechdel’s 1980s comic Dykes to Watch Out For, in which the protagonists juggle reproduction and outside commitments.
-Bechdel became well known to a “mainstream” audience for Fun Home and most recentlys the 2021 Secret of Superhuman Strength.
+Bechdel became well known to a “mainstream” audience for Fun Home and most recently the 2021 Secret of Superhuman Strength.

 Breena Bard